sym-cereal/program-analysis-note/README.md

 ## Intro

-Normally, the basic parts include dataflow analysis frameword (reachiing definition, interval analysis, ...), pointer analysis (andreson and steensgaard), and abstract interpretation (sign analysis).
+Normally, the basic parts include dataflow analysis frameword (reaching definition, interval analysis, ...), pointer analysis (andreson and steensgaard), and abstract interpretation (sign analysis).
 You are also encouraged to learn discrete math to understand the notations in text books.

 ## Courses